Quantum Adaptive Self-Attention for Quantum Transformer Models: Results and Discussions

-These conjectures imply that even in the quantum setting, certain lower bounds exist—albeit less stringent than the classical \( O(T^2) \).
-By adapting the calculations from~\cite{alman2024fine} to the quantum setting, we believe that the \textbf{gradient complexity of our quantum adaptive self-attention is lower bounded by \( \Omega(T) \)}, while the classical counterpart remains at \( \Omega(T^2) \).
+Researchers have proposed quantum analogs such as the \textbf{Quantum SETH (QSETH)}~\cite{buhrman2019quantum}, which conjectures that $k$-SAT cannot be solved in $O(\sqrt{2}^{(1-\epsilon)n})$ time using quantum algorithms.
+This implies that even in the quantum setting, certain lower bounds exist---albeit less stringent than the classical $O(T^2)$.
+By analogy with the analysis in~\cite{alman2024fine}, this suggests that the gradient complexity of a quantum adaptive self-attention mechanism may be lower bounded by $\Omega(T)$ rather than the classical $\Omega(T^2)$.

-This suggests a provable (and possibly optimal) quantum speedup in the attention mechanism, which opens up a promising direction for future theoretical analysis and hardware implementation.
+\textbf{Caveat.} We emphasize that this argument is \textit{conjectural}.
+A rigorous reduction from quantum attention gradient computation to $k$-SAT has not been established, and the hybrid nature of our architecture (classical layers + one quantum layer) complicates direct application of these complexity-theoretic bounds.
+We present this discussion as a \textit{motivated hypothesis} that warrants formal investigation in future work, rather than a proven result.